 They’re an inspiration.

 Let’s go a little deeper into how teachers can help shape our students.
 They inspire them.
 Can you think of a subject you loved that didn’t have a great teacher behind it, sparking that passion?
 Can you think of a teacher you loved whose subject you truly hated?
 A teacher who is passionate about their subject can make you passionate about it.
-Even Stephen Hawking attributed much of his success to a favorite teacher.
+Even Stephen Hawking attributed much of his success to a favourite teacher.
 Who knows who you could be inspiring every day?
 You shouldn’t have to wait for the result to get the appreciation.

 They’re multi-tasking masters.

 This point is basically all the other points together.
 Let’s think about it for a second… teachers need to be experts in their subject who are constantly learning themselves.
 They need to be patient and caring in order to help raise a child.
 They need to jump through hoops to keep the school and government happy.
 They need to plan, manage their time and reach each individual child in a way they can understand.
 They need to deal with parent complaints and ungrateful students.
 Oh, and they need to do all of this while tired from working too much and struggling to manage their personal finances and anything else going on in their lives.
-And don’t forget they must do it all with a smile!

 Without teachers, nothing would ever happen.